 Shoppers will be active on Prime Day – that’s guaranteed.
 What’s vital, however, is how you engage these first-time visitors and transform them into loyal, repeat purchasers once the sale frenzy is over.

-This Prime Day, try and encourage one-time shoppers who are landing on your site to sign up to your loyalty program.
-Sign up perks usually do the trick as customers will see the immediate value of joining.
+This Prime Day, try and encourage one-time shoppers who are landing on your site to sign up for your loyalty program.
+Sign-up perks usually do the trick as customers will see the immediate value of joining.
 For example, Moxie Lash offers 100 points to new members.

 Once a customer becomes a member of your loyalty program, they’re showing they want to hear from you.
 After Prime Day has passed, show these customers that you value and appreciate them with VIP perks and ongoing conversations.
 Pacifica Beauty sends loyal customers updates on future sales and new products.